EbookFoundation/thoth-wiki/Thoth_Works.md

 #### Affiliation Ordinal
 Integer determining the order in which affiliations are listed, start with `1`.

-By cicking Edit, contributor details can be edited.
+By cicking `Edit`, contributor details can be edited.

-By clicking Remove, contributions can be removed.
+By clicking `Remove`, contributions can be removed.

 ## Publications